-- A correctly configured virtual cloud network (VCN) to launch the DB system in.
-Its related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary for the DB system.
-For more information, see VCN and Subnets.
+- A correctly configured virtual cloud network (VCN) to launch the DB system.
+Its related networking resources (gateways, route tables, security lists, DNS, and so on) must also be configured as necessary.

-- For a two-node Oracle RAC DB system, ensure that port 22 is open for both ingress and egress on the subnet, and that the security rules you create are stateful (the default), otherwise, the DB system might fail to provision successfully.
+- For a multi-node RAC DB system, ensure that port 22 is open for both ingress and egress on the subnet, and that the security rules you create are stateful (the default).
+Otherwise, the DB system might fail to provision successfully.

-To simplify creating a DB system in the Console, and when using the API, the following default options are used for the initial database and for any additional databases that you create.
-(Several advanced options, such as time zone, can be set when you can use the
+To simplify creating a DB system in the Console, and when using the API, the following default options are used for the database.

-- Database Unique Name: The user-specified database name and a system-generated suffix, for example, dbtst_phx1cs.
+- Database unique name: The user-specified database name and a system-generated suffix, for example,

 - Daily automatic backup.
 Requires that you have automatic backups enabled and an available backup to use.
 If you are creating a database from an automatic backup, you can choose any level 0 weekly backup, or a level 1 incremental backup created after the most recent level 0 backup.